 Some people who have Tinnitus also suffer from hearing loss, but Tinnitus does not cause hearing loss.
 If you have Tinnitus symptoms, it may be a good idea to have your hearing tested.

 Tinnitus is a symptom of a serious illness.
 False.

 Though Tinnitus is occasionally triggered by an illness, it is rarely a symptom of a serious problem.
 Please talk to your doctor if you have any concerns.
-Your doctor may refer you to an Audiologist or an Ear, Nose and Throat Specialist (ENT) for further diagnosis.
+Your doctor may refer you to a hearing specialist or an Ear, Nose and Throat Specialist (ENT) for further diagnosis.